TheDeveloperRex/Portfolio/README.md

 ### ORDA BOSS AI

 [![ORDA BOSS AI](https://github.com/TheDeveloperRex/Portfolio/assets/101901578/3a8e0400-815e-4fe1-b1c1-629d3a04e35a)](https://www.youtube.com/watch?v=EVeXBQBfBUQ&t=75s&ab_channel=REX)
 Used in many areas of the main project as a final enemy boss can be defeated to be rewarded greatly.
-It can be encountered in games such as Call of Duty: Black Ops Cold War.
+It can be encountered in games such as Call of Duty: Black Ops Cold War and Call of Duty: Black Ops III.
 * This AI is programmed using the GSC/CSC and LUA programming languages.
 * Utilized 3D space directional vectors, advanced trigonometry and calculus.
 * Utilized data structures to store data in sub-variables on the AI to access certain attributes across multiple functions without the unnecessary reassignments.